pipe-cd/pipecd/docs/content/en/docs/user-guide/insights.md

 > Screenshot

 ### Deployment Frequency
-How offen does your organization deploy code to production.
+How offen does your application/project deploy code to production.

 > Screenshot